valn3y/emergency_alert/README.md

 ## About

+An application for managing registered risk areas.
-Application developed with the aim of putting into practice the knowledge of React Native.
+This application was developed with the aim of putting into practice the knowledge of React Native.

 ## Tecnologies used